conan-io/docs/reference/conanfile/attributes.rst

   to ensure isolation and avoiding modifications of shared common source code among builds for different configurations.
   Only when ``no_copy_source=True`` this folder will actually point to the package ``source`` folder in the local cache.
 - ``self.build_folder``: the folder in which the build is being done
-- ``self.install_folder``: the folder in which the install has outputed the generator files, by default, and always in the local cache, is the same ``self.build_folder``
+- ``self.install_folder``: the folder in which the install has output the generator files, by default, and always in the local cache, is the same ``self.build_folder``
 - ``self.package_folder``: the folder to copy the final artifacts for the binary package

 When executing local conan commands (for a package not in the local cache, but in user folder), those fields would be pointing to the corresponding local user folder.